sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/Budget.md

  * William Stein:
 {{{
-   * One possibility is 4 months total summer sallary for me:
+   * One possibility is 4 months total summer salary for me:

           $12,732.28/month  (= 10,301 + 2,431 = salary + UW benefits)
           $19,862 through UW with overhead